VaishnavRathod/Web-Scraping-IMDB/README.md

 # Web-Scraping-IMDB
-This project aims to develop a Python program that can automatically scrapes the data from the IMDB top 250 rated movies website amd extracts essential information such as
+This project aims to develop a Python program that can automatically scrapes the data from the IMDB top 250 rated movies website and extracts essential information such as
 - Rank
 - Title (Movie Name)
 - Released (Year)